-The Department of Criminology and Criminal Justice offers a Master of Arts degree and a Doctoral degree.
+The Criminology and Criminal Justice program offers a Master of Arts degree and a Doctoral degree.
 The graduate programs prepare students for advanced positions throughout criminal justice and the M.A provides the foundation for students who intend to continue with the Ph.D.
 Within the curriculum, students can choose courses among various substantive specializations and elect to work with faculty whose research most closely fits their own areas of interest.
 Job prospects are plentiful with a graduate degree in Criminology and Criminal Justice.
 We have successful alumnae from this program working in all areas of criminal justice, in several countries, and some prominent criminology faculty at other universities!
-The Graduate Program Director is Dr. Tammy Kochel.
+The Graduate Program Director is Dr. Julie Hibdon.

-The Department of Criminology and Criminal Justice enjoys a national and international reputation for quality research and education.
-The mission of the CCJ graduate program is to provide high quality graduate education in criminology and criminal justice.
+The Criminology and Criminal Justice program enjoys a national and international reputation for quality research and education.
 We focus on analyzing criminal justice, social justice, and crime prevention.
 The program prepares its graduates with the analytic capabilities and problem-solving skills that enable them to succeed in professional careers in criminal justice and related agencies, in policy analysis and research, or in continued graduate or professional education in preparation for an academic career.
 The focus of the curriculum is theoretically driven, empirically-based criminal justice and crime prevention that takes a problem-solving approach.

-- The Graduate Degrees in Criminology and Criminal Justice provide students with numerous opportunities to advance their education, professional experiences, and scholarly accomplishments.
+- Graduate degrees in Criminology and Criminal Justice provide students with numerous opportunities to advance their education, professional experiences, and scholarly accomplishments.

 - Graduate students work on a variety of research projects, including grants from federal and state agencies, and private foundations.
 Students frequently present original and faculty-sponsored research at professional meetings and before community organizations.